kamilkisiela/graphql-config/website/README.md

 ### Local Development

-Run `pnpm run start` in the website root
+Run `pnpm start` in the website root

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.

 ### Build

-Run `pnpm run build` in the website root
+Run `pnpm build` in the website root

 This command generates static content into the `build` directory and can be served using any static contents hosting service.